 Deliver content in an interesting way

-Attempt ‘show’ the visitor – and not ‘tell’ them – why they should come and work for you.
-So where possible break up paragraphs of copy with anything that can help bring the culture of your company to life – imagery, interactive elements and of course film.
-Film is incredibly effective way of delivering key content, be it messages from the senior management, profiles of current employees or even testimonial from customers.
+Attempt to ‘show’ the visitor – and not ‘tell’ them – why they should come and work for you.
+So where possible break up paragraphs of copy with anything that can help bring the culture of your company to life – imagery, interactive elements and, of course, film.
+Film is an incredibly effective way of delivering key content, be it messages from the senior management, profiles of current employees or even testimonials from customers.

 Let the visitor interact with the site

 Even more successful than ‘showing’ the visitor why they should come and work for you, is to let them find out for themselves.
 Allow the visitor to interact with the website.
 Using features such as self-selection tools, office tours, interactive career paths, etc. will encourage the user to stay longer on the website and gain a deeper insight into the nature of the roles, the working environment and possible career development available.

 Offer a real insight into the roles

 Sometimes your roles may be difficult to articulate by simply using words on a page.
 Short films will enable you not only to position the day-to-day tasks involved in the role but also the training, support and rewards that come from doing it with your company.